npono21/mini-shopify/readme.md

 ### Continuous Testing (CT)

 Unit and integration tests are automatically executed upon every mainline and feature branch _push_ to the remote repository as a GitHub Action.
 The Workflow for these tests are defined in the file `run-tests.yml`, and may be actively monitored or later reviewed [here](https://github.com/npono21/mini-shopify/actions/workflows/run-tests.yml).
-**N.B.** If tests do _not_ pass on the project's mainline, this is because they are caused by known bugs tracked in our project's [GitHub Issues](https://github.com/npono21/mini-shopify/issues) and [Kanban](https://github.com/users/npono21/projects/2) board that are actively being worked on.

 ## Issues